 In the vast garden of the universe, the heaviest black holes grew from seeds.
 Nourished by the gas and dust they consumed, or by merging with other dense objects, these seeds grew in size and heft to form the centers of galaxies, such as our own Milky Way.
 But unlike in the realm of plants, the seeds of giant black holes must have been black holes, too.
 And no one has ever found these seeds — yet.

-One idea is that supermassive black holes — the equivalent of hundreds of thousands to billions of Suns in mass — grew from a population of smaller black holes that has never been seen.
+One idea is that supermassive black holes — the equivalent of hundreds of thousands to billions of Suns in mass — grew from a population of smaller black holes that have never been seen.
 This elusive group, the “intermediate-mass black holes,” would weigh in somewhere between 100 and 100,000 Suns.
 Among the hundreds of black holes found so far, there have been plenty of relatively small ones, but none for sure in the intermediate mass-range “desert.”

 Scientists are working with powerful space telescopes from NASA, as well as other observatories, to track down far-flung objects that fit the description of these exotic entities.
 They have found dozens of possible candidates, and are working toward confirming them as black holes.
 But even if they do, that opens up a whole new mystery: How did intermediate-mass black holes form?